makena-s/webbed-site/ZZZNOTES.md

 - layout inheritance: a layout can be wrapped in another layout
 - {{ content }}: object used in layouts, a special variable that returns the rendered content of the page the layout is called on
 - {% include name.html %}: tag used in layouts, includes content from files in _includes
-- sass: css extension used by jekyll, supports variables, nesting, operators, etc.
+- sass/scss: css extension used by jekyll, supports variables, nesting, operators, etc.
 - collection: group of documents, similar to a jekyll blog of posts but not organized by date (can be selected by config defaults)
 - document: item in a collection